jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: And if the law enforcement agents have guns with them, armed assault.

 A: Armed assault, yes.
 And that's what we're getting them for up here.
-When they came to us in Rawsome.
+When they came to us in Rawesome.

 Q: Do you know anything about this organic certification board, which their license was pulled, especially the United States or something, the government?